(Back to California Haunted Index, Paranormal San Francisco)

 decorum has the European touch and is called a "boutique hotel."

-The inn and its interior and furniture manages to blend very nicely
+The inn, its interior and furniture manages to blend very nicely

 "French elegance -- Louis XV and XVI period pieces with the